 - The University of Louisiana Monroe operates KEDM as a public service.

-- We work to provide the citizens of our coverage area with quality news and entertainment programs, so that the public is informed about the events that shape our lives and enriched by the culture that stirs our souls.
+- We work to inform the public about the events that shape our lives and enrich listeners with the culture that stirs our souls.

 KEDM is affiliated with two public radio networks: National Public Radio (NPR) and American Public Media (APM).
-NPR provides KEDM with programs such as Morning Edition, All Things Considered, and The Best of Car Talk.
+NPR provides KEDM with programs such as Morning Edition, All Things Considered, and Wait Wait...
+Don't Tell Me!
 APM provides quality programs such as Marketplace Morning Report.
 KEDM also utilizes programming from independent producers, and produces a number of local programs and features as well.

-KEDM broadcasts information programming 24/7 on HD Radio channel KEDM Ideas.
+KEDM broadcasts information programming 24/7 on the streaming channel KEDM Ideas.